Sardor-M/selenium-test/README.md

 ### How to run the sample test on your local machine :

-- First, you need to install mocha:
+- First, you need to install mocha testing framework globally on your machine by running the following command:

 ```js
    npm i --global mocha